usercode/DragonFly/README.md

 ### Create a new project from templates

-To use our project templates you first need to download and install them from NuGet.
+To use the project templates you first need to download and install them from NuGet.

 ~~~ bash
 dotnet new install DragonFly.Templates